Montana-Media-Arts/MART500/Syllabus.md

 - [Michael Musick, PhD](http://michaelmusick.com)
 - E-Mail: [michael.musick@umontana.edu](mailto:michael.musick@umontana.edu?subject=mart500%20Question).
-- Office: McGill Hall, 232 (_By Appointment Only_).
+- Office: McGill Hall, 233 (_By Appointment Only_).
 - Appointment Link / Virtual Office Hours: [calendly.com/michael-musick](https://calendly.com/michael-musick) - Please select a meeting time from availability via the Calendly web service.

 ## Description

-_Revised:_

-This course explores the relationship between aesthetics and the emerging capabilities of digital technology.
+This course explores the relationship between aesthetics and the emerging capabilities of arts and technology.
 This relationship will be explored through consideration of the reciprocal relationship between research and art.
-Students will be pushed to explore how this can influence their own practice and how arts-based research methods may allow their artistic practice to make a greater contribution to various communities.
+Students will be pushed to explore how practice-led research, research-led practice, and practice-based research methods may influence their own creative practice.
+They will also consider how creative practice and associated research methods create new novel knowledge, and how this may contribute individual communities and the world at large.

-_Published:_

-This course explores the relationship between aesthetics and the emerging capabilities of digital technology.
-It will cover the historical relationship between science and art up to the end of the 20th century and examine the methodology of critical artistic applications.

 ## Objectives & Student Learning Outcomes